louisremi/background-size-polyfill/README.md

 ------------

 When deploying this solution on production environment, you should switch to a self-hosted version of the file.
 You will need to configure your server to send appropriate `text/x-component` headers along with it.

-With Apache you can do this by adding the following line to an .htaccess file: `AddType text/x-component .htc`.
+- Apache: add the following line to an .htaccess file: `AddType text/x-component .htc`
-With NodeJS you can use the node-mime module which already recognizes that extension.
+- Node: the node-mime module already recognizes that extension

 License
 -----------------